 The Difference between Tenkasu and Agedama Crumbs

-Actually, Tenkasu and Agedama are basically the same thing, but sometimes the latter is distinguished as what is somewhat different from the former.
+Actually, Tenkasu and Agedama are basically the same things, but sometimes the latter is distinguished as what is somewhat different from the former.
 Therefore, here I will explain that.

-Tempura restaurants generate lots of Tenkasu bits that aren’t suitable for preserving, and those scraps are usually disposed of as food wastes.
+Tempura restaurants generate lots of Tenkasu bits that aren’t suitable for preserving, and those scraps are usually discarded as food wastes.

 However, sometimes the Tempura flakes are used as a topping for Udon and Soba noodle dishes, in addition to being put in Onigiri rice balls.

-On the other hand, Agedama sometimes refers to the Tempura bits that are intendedly produced in oder to sell as products.
+On the other hand, Agedama sometimes refers to the Tempura bits that are intendedly produced in order to sell as products.

-In that case, it takes time and labor to make Agedama bits, and the ingredients may include chopped shrimp or squid to add a flavor.
+In that case, it takes time and labor to make Agedama bits, and the ingredients may include chopped shrimp or squid to improve the taste and flavor.

-In contrast to Tenkasu, Agedama is the word for Tempura bits that tends to be used in eastern Japan.
+Incidentally, in contrast to Tenkasu, Agedama is the word for Tempura bits that tends to often be used in eastern Japan.